ploetz-zeller/symbio-documentation/docs/admin/administration/storage-services/storage-services.md

       ![screen](../media/autom_task1.png)

 2. Furthermore, the token must have the appropriate rights.
-Please adjust the application roles in the detail area:
+Please adjust the application roles in the detail area _(use the "Change permissions" dialog to set that in newer versions of Symbio)_:

       ![screen](../media/autom_task2.png)